onion raita

 • Why is roasted cumin powder necessary for these recipes?

-The raita gains a lovely earthy and nutty flavour from the use of roasted cumin powder or bhuna jeera powder.
+The raita gains a lovely earthy and nutty flavor from the use of roasted cumin powder or bhuna jeera powder.
 It aids in digestion as well.
 Consequently, for these recipes, the suggested.

 • Is it okay to serve the raita warm or cold?